“Sicilians build things like they will live forever and eat like they will die tomorrow.”

 Men on their evening stroll in Favara

-From the Greek temples to the Mediterranean
+A view from the Greek temples out to the Mediterranean

-Over 500 year old olive tree overlooking Temple of Concordia
+A 500+ year old olive tree overlooking Temple of Concordia

 Sandwich please